syncfusion-content/maui-docs/MAUI/ListView/grouping.md

 ### Providing Indentation for GroupHeader items

-.NET MAUI ListView allows you to provide space between the group header items by using the [Margin](https://learn.microsoft.com/en-us/dotnet/api/xamarin.forms.view.margin?view=xamarin-forms) property of parent view in the [GroupHeaderTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_GroupHeaderTemplate) property.
+ListView allows you to provide space between the group header items by using the [Margin](https://learn.microsoft.com/en-us/dotnet/api/xamarin.forms.view.margin?view=xamarin-forms) property of parent view in the [GroupHeaderTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_GroupHeaderTemplate) property.
 For example, in the following code snippet, StackLayout is considered as parent view and spacing is provided by setting its margin.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="5" %}